 Think about how long it takes for someone on your team to report suspicious activity.
 Do they need to post in multiple Slack channels to get attention, or is there a streamlined process to get an issue like this looked into?
 How do you treat those who report false positives — do you blame them for wasting the team’s time or do you hold a blameless post-mortem so that everyone on your team learns from the mistakes?
 All these questions can make or break your security-minded development culture.

 In this article we covered a number of ways that can help you implement standard security measures for CI/CD pipeline security.
-What is the current state of CI/CD security?
-Learn more in The 2019 State of Security in DevOps.
+How can you use CI/CD pipelines to discover and patch security vulnerabilities?
+Learn more in Vulnerability Management and DevSecOps with CI/CD.